 The article is focused on the large call centers, where the messaging component is built into the agent portal.
 However, small business with a number of “multi-tasking” employees serving as the customer service department can achieve these same benefit.
 They can offer text-based customer service with an application like MessagePro Office.

 MessagePro Office enables even the smallest company to offer support via texting.
 It takes just two easy steps.
-First, SMS the main company telephone number with MessagePro.
+First, SMS enable the main company telephone number with MessagePro.
 Second, employees download the MessagePro Office App for their mobile device.
 They can also log in from any web-browser.

 When someone sends a text message from their mobile device, it can be seen and fielded by any of the employees who are logged in.
 They can respond with text and include pictures.
 The application can even be set-up to auto-respond based on keywords like directions, hours, or specials.